Jemurai/policy/README.md

 How does the policy set work?
 Every company has different needs.
 The main policy set contained here on Master is a rich full set of policies that can be adopted by a fairly large and mature organization.
 Look for branches for other specific policy targets like _startups in the cloud_.

 In each case, there will be a _master_ policy that describes what other policies will be in place and how they should be used.

+# Limitation of Liability
+These policy templates are provided as a guide for what we believe are best practices.  *We cannot be responsible for whether the policy is complete or whether it is followed.*